bigasdev/webpack-aseprite/README.md

 ## 📚 About
 🚀 Lightweight and easy to use importer to work on webpack using aseprite assets.

+## 💾 Installation
+Simply add the [asset](src/assets.js) file to your source folder and import it on your webpack index.

 ## 🔎 Features
 - Its just one file
 - Can load and handle multiple atlas files